thomas-dall-archive/thomas-dall-archive/index.md

 In June 2016, the subject (operating as Thomas Dall) was arrested following a series of high-level threats against Danish MP Mai Mercado.

 * **The Incident:** Following a police anti-drug raid in Christiania which MP Mercado publicly praised, the subject issued graphic death threats via Facebook directed at the MP and her entire family.
-* **Targeting of Minors:** Critically, the threats specifically targeted Mercado’s newborn child, a precursor to the "Maverick" threats observed in his 2024 broadcasts.
+* **Targeting of Minors:** Critically, the threats specifically targeted Mercado’s newborn child, a precursor to the familial threats observed in his 2024 broadcasts against his critics.
 * **Legal Outcome:** The subject was tried and convicted for these threats.
 Investigative records and media reports from *The Copenhagen Post* confirm he served time in a psychiatric ward/prison facility as a direct result of this criminal conduct.
 * **Political Connection:** Documentation notes that the subject is the nephew of former Danish politician Benny Dall, a fact he has occasionally referenced to proximity-associate himself with political authority while simultaneously attacking it.
 * * **Evidence:** [CPH Post News Archive (June 2016)](https://cphpost.dk/2016-06-21/news/danish-mp-receives-death-threats-after-praising-police-anti-drug-raids-on-facebook/).